soya-daizu/goban/README.md

 qr = Goban::QR.encode_segments(segments, Goban::ECC::Level::Low, Goban::QR::Version.new(2))
 ```

-The optimal segments and version to hard-code can be figured out by using the `Goban::Segment::Optimizer.make_optimized_segments()` method.
+The optimal segments and version to hard-code can be figured out by manually executing the `Goban::Segment::Optimizer.make_optimized_segments()` method.

 ## API Documentations